So, you would like to be a tutor in the Math Lab

 - Help students understand math, physics, or statistics by answering questions and explaining concepts.

-- Help students with concepts in such a way that THEY, the students may be able to complete their assignments, and not help students DO their assignments from which the students get nothing or little.
+- Help students with concepts in such a way that the student may be able to complete their assignments without doing the assignment for them.

 - Always be attentive to the needs of students.